+To enroll a student must be in Grade 12 and taking Pre-Calculus 12 concurrently or have completed Pre-Calculus 12.

 This course is designed for students who plan to pursue studies in advanced mathematics and/or science at a post secondary institution.
-To enroll a student must be in Grade 12 and taking Pre-Calculus 12 concurrently or have completed Pre-Calculus 12.
-Admission to the course will be subject to a Point Grey math teacher recommendation.

 Since the course will cover topics found in the first term of a university calculus course, students must be prepared to set aside additional time for assignments and study.
-Students in this course may choose to write the Advanced Placement exam in May.
-An examination fee is required.

-AP COMPUTER SCIENCE 12
+AP COMPUTER SCIENCE 12 ★

-Previous Course: Information Technology 11 Senior Computer Science
+Previous Course: Computer Science 11

-This is a university level course option open to students who intend to pursue further study in computer science or engineering after graduation.
-The demands of this course prepares students to develop in-depth skills and knowledge in programming (Java).
-Topics include programming analysis, Java library classes, standard algorithms, object-oriented programming, case studies, and data structures.
-Students who successfully complete the AP exam may earn credit for first year university Computer Science.
-Students are required to pay an administrative fee in order to write the AP exam.
+This is a university-level course option open to students who intend to pursue further study in computer science or engineering after graduation.
+Students will cultivate their understanding of coding through analyzing, writing, and testing code as they explore concepts like modularity, variables, and control structures.
+Students who successfully complete the AP exam, which tests Java programming knowledge, may earn credit towards first year university Computer Science.

-AP PSYCHOLOGY 12
+AP PSYCHOLOGY 12 ★